Zebulon P. Burdick

+Zebulon Palmer Burdick (June 10, 1806 – April 3, 1892) was an American farmer, Republican politician, and Wisconsin pioneer.
+He served two years in the Wisconsin Senate (1859, 1860) and three years in the Wisconsin State Assembly (1858, 1872, 1875), representing western Rock County.
+He also served 14 years as chairman of the town of Janesville, and served five years as chairman of the Board of Supervisors of Rock County.

 Biography

-Burdick was born Zebulon Palmer Burdick on June 10, 1806 in Grafton, New York, the fourth of twelve children born to Joseph and Betsey Burdick.
+Zebulon Burdick was born on June 10, 1806, in Grafton, New York, the fourth of twelve children born to Joseph and Betsey Burdick.
 In 1828, he married Amanda M. Demoray.
 They had two children.
 In 1838, he married Philena Brock.
 They had three children.
 Burdick and his family moved to Wisconsin in 1849, settling in Rock County, Wisconsin.
-In 1852, they moved to Janesville, Wisconsin.
+In 1852, they moved to the town of Janesville.
 Burdick died on April 3, 1892.
 He and his family were members of the Methodist Episcopal Church.

 Career

-Burdick was elected to the Assembly in 1858.
-He was then a member of the Senate from 1859 to 1860.
-Later, he was again a member of the Assembly, serving until 1875.
-Previously, he had been Chairman of the Rock County Board of Supervisors.
-He was a Republican.
+Running on the Republican Party ticket, Burdick was an unsuccessful candidate for Assembly in 1856, before winning election in 1857 and serving in the 1858 term.
+In 1858, he was elected to a two year term in the Wisconsin Senate, representing Wisconsin's 17th Senate district, which then comprised the western half of Rock County.
+Later, he served two more terms in the Assembly, in the 1872 and 1875 terms.

+He served at least 14 years as chairman of the Board of Supervisors of the town of Janesville, and served at least five years as chairman of the Board of Supervisors of Rock County (1853-1857).